Madi-S/Lead-Generation/README.md

 # Lead-Generation
 Python script, which empowers people with no programming background generate robust leads on a mass scale.
-This repo will be compiled of various versatile technics used in lead generation but implemented in python
+This repo will be compiled of various versatile techniques used in lead generation but implemented in python